i3elj/composer_tutorial/README.md

 ```bash
 php composer.phar update
 ```
-  This will install all latests packages listeds in your `composer.json` and it will write their exact version to `composer.lock`. <br/>
+  This will install all latest packages listed in your `composer.json` and it will write their exact version to `composer.lock`. <br/>
   It's good practice to commit the `composer.lock` file, so that all developers working on your project are locked with the same versions.